 ebc seeks to counteract the lack of established showing spaces for grass roots contemporary artists in bristol, and to establish a unique and diverse programme of exhibitions and events. ebc additionally aims to support artists based in the south west.

 we work with many different artists from all over the uk and further afield, often within the first 10 years of their career, bringing their artworks to new audiences in the city, often for the first time. we seek to be an inclusive environment working with artists from all backgrounds, and who are representative of the many different art practices in the uk.

 we run events for the public, including artist talks/tours, workshops, screenings, performances and opening events as well as an instagram residency. almost all of our events are free to attend. that’s zero pounds. for up to date information on what we are up to, you can sign up to our mailing list.

-another major strand of our work are the ebc schools including the ebc day + night schools. the ebc day school is a year long alternative education and studio programme, including education days with guest artists and educators, workshops, 1-2-1s, projects and social occasions. the ebc night school; an alternative education series of artists talks, workshops, and 1-2-1s. each term lasts for 6 weeks. the night school is hosted in kind by arnolfini, bristol.
+another major strand of our work are the ebc schools including the ebc day + night schools. the ebc day school is a year long alternative education and studio programme, including education days with guest artists and educators, workshops, 1-2-1s, projects and social occasions. the ebc night school; an alternative education series of artist talks, workshops, and 1-2-1s. each term lasts for 6 weeks. the ebc night school is hosted in kind by arnolfini, bristol.

 ebc is located 15 minutes walk from bristol temple meads station, camera monitored pay and display parking is available in the trinity centre car park.